deerawan/vscode-dash/README.md

 ## Usage
 Get the text under your cursor or selected first.

-- Pressing `cmd-h`.
+- Pressing `ctrl-h`.
 It will search for current specific documentation depends on language.
-- Pressing `cmd-shift-h`.
+- Pressing `ctrl-alt-h`.
 It will search for all documentation.

 ## Docset Configuration
 You can add or change docset in `settings.json` or pressing `cmd-,`.